rajat404/sanctum/content/blog/fomo.md

 > {{< space 50 >}} -- Robert Frost
 >

 And so I dipped my toes into the golden cesspool.
 The goal was to bring the number down.
 I decided to delete as much as possible.
-Procedure for curation was simple:
+My algorithm for curation was simple:

 1. Pick the first link in the queue, and read its title.